Assets

 }'

-Where data_to_update
+Where {data_to_update}

+refers to the fields you want to modify in the attribute.
 These parameters are the same as those used when creating an attribute, except for attribute_type

 which cannot be modified.